Nation of Islam: Services, prayer, and celebration

-During the 1960s and early 1970s, the NOI's places of worship were called both temples and mosques, although the latter term was consistently favored under both Wallace D. Muhammad and Farrakhan.
-These were each numbered in order of their foundation.
-As well as serving a religious function, these mosques can also be used as community centers, banks, schools, and child-care facilities.
-The figure leading a mosque is called the captain and will be a member of the Fruit of Islam subgroup.
+During the 1960s and early 1970s, the NOI's places of worship were called both temples and mosques, although the latter term was favored under both Wallace D. Muhammad and Farrakhan.
+These were numbered in order of their foundation.
+As well as their religious function, NOI mosques can also serve as community centers, banks, schools, and child-care facilities.
+The mosque leader is called a captain and will be a member of the Fruit of Islam subgroup.

-Those attending meetings will sometimes be searched by members of the Fruit of Islam or the Muslim Girl's Training group, who look for weapons and for objects like cosmetics and cigarettes which are disapproved of.
-After this, attendees are seen to their seats, usually rows of benches.
-The sexes are segregated during worship; women on the right and men on the left.
+Those attending services will sometimes be searched by members of the Fruit of Islam or the Muslim Girl's Training group, who look for weapons and discouraged objects like cosmetics and cigarettes.
+Attendees are then seen to their seats, usually rows of benches.
+The sexes are segregated; women on the right and men on the left.
 The tone of Nation services is sombre and quiet.
 Services typically begin with the statement "As-salamu alaykum" (peace be upon you), with the congregation responding "Wa 'alaikum As-salam" (and also upon you).
-Meetings at the mosque are both opened and closed with prayers, and the Nation's "national anthem" may be played.
-A lecture is provided by a minister, who may also read verses from either the Bible or Quran.
+The congregation will pray together, the Nation's "national anthem" may be played, and a minister will provide a lecture and sometimes read verses from either the Bible or Quran.